 It can be tricky to know when to harvest Garlic.
 The risk is you cannot plant the garlic back if you harvest it too early.
-Hence it the most common question of American home gardeners while growing garlic.
+Hence it is the most common question of American home gardeners while growing garlic.

 In general, when almost half of the leaves have dried out and half of the leaves are still green, you should be ready to harvest your garlic.

-Luckily there are signs that you can notice and judge on whether it is the right time to harvest garlic.
+Luckily there are signs that you can notice and judge whether it is the right time to harvest garlic.